actionanand/arblogz/src/content/blog/groceries-guide-multilingual.md

 ---
 title: "Complete Groceries Guide - Multilingual"
-description: "Comprehensive guide to groceries including rice varieties, pulses (dal), spices, and vegetables with names in Tamil, English, Kannada, and Hindi.
+description: "Comprehensive guide to groceries including rice varieties, pulses (dal), spices, vegetables, fruits, nuts, and sprouts with names in Tamil, English, Kannada, and Hindi.
 Learn to identify different pulses and understand regional terminology!"
 date: 2025-11-07
-tags: ["groceries", "pulses", "spices", "vegetables", "multilingual", "indian cuisine", "reference", "fruites"]
+tags: ["groceries", "pulses", "spices", "vegetables", "fruits", "multilingual", "indian cuisine", "reference"]
 category: Indian Cuisine
 ogImage: /images/year-2025/groceries.webp
 ---

-A complete reference guide for grocery items including rice, pulses (dal), spices, and vegetables across Tamil, English, Kannada, and Hindi languages.
+A complete reference guide for grocery items including rice, pulses (dal), spices, vegetables, fruits, nuts, and more across Tamil, English, Kannada, and Hindi languages.
 Perfect for shopping, cooking, and expanding your culinary vocabulary!

 :::tip[Quick Navigation]
 Use Ctrl+F (Cmd+F on Mac) to quickly search for any term in your preferred language!